CCSMB/Standards/Standards/CCSMB-9.md

 ### `settings` API setting
 Compliant programs MUST allow disabling dependency installation through the `ccsmb.dependencyInstallation.enable` setting.
 If the option is set to `true`, autoinstallation of dependencies MUST be disabled.
 If the option is unset, compliant programs MAY choose to enable or disable dependency installation for itself.

-Programs running on operating systems which remove the `settings` API MAY be considered compliant if they choose not to implement the `autoupdating.disableAutoupdating` setting.
+Programs running on operating systems which remove the `settings` API MAY be considered compliant if they choose not to implement the `ccsmb.dependencyInstallation.enable` setting.
 Such operating systems MAY implement equivalent functionality through other means appropriate for that system.

 ### Global variable

-Compliant programs MUST allow disabling autoinstallation of dependencies through the `CCSMB_DISABLE_DEPENDENCY_INSTALLATION` global variable.
-If the global is set to `true`, autoupdating MUST be disabled.
+Compliant programs MUST allow disabling autoinstallation of dependencies through the `CCSMB_ENABLE_DEPENDENCY_INSTALLATION` global variable.
+If the global is set to `false`, autoupdating MUST be disabled.
 If the option is unset, compliant programs MAY choose to enable or disable dependency installation for itself.